-Lorretta Wiltshire, Business Development Lead – I have worked in ACL for the last 9 years and Essex County Council since 1988.
-My previous roles have predominantly been around increasing apprenticeship participation and developing work-based learning opportunities.
-I am responsible for developing a service that is both commercial focuses and driven by sound market research and financially sustainable.
-I am committed to providing employers and learners with the right opportunities in the right areas to improve social mobility and access to learning/jobs for all.
+Lorretta Wiltshire, Business Development Lead – I have worked at ACL for over 10 years and Essex County Council since 1988.
+My role is primarily focused on increasing apprenticeship participation and developing work-based learning opportunities.
+I lead both our Employer and Community Engagement teams.
+I am committed to providing employers and learners with the right opportunities to improve social mobility and access to learning and jobs for all.

 Gill Witchell, Curriculum and Learning Manager (Personal Development Health and Wellbeing) – I have worked for ACL since 1996, initially teaching within the Creative sector.As with many in ACL I started as a learner and have stayed ever since finding the ethos and values matched mine perfectly.
 My passion is social justice, which ACL plays such a vital role in providing opportunities for anyone and everyone to gain personal fulfilment.
 My aim as a Curriculum and Learning Manager is to continue to develop the high quality learning opportunities for the next generation, and hopefully many yet to come.